 Men had run companies and built towns spreading from the heart of the industrial region and extending into surrounding countryside.
 Gillingham was no different growing over the centuries and had even built a station on the main train line from London to the South West.

+The late 1920’s brought a slowing in business and despite the steady rise in population and number of houses Gillingham’s growth in industry stalled.
 It was in 1930 that businesses in Gillingham first started holding organised meetings and by 9 July 1930 The Gillingham Chamber of Trade was formed and Evan B Down of Oake, Woods & Co (the bacon factory) was elected as the first president with a committee of 12.
 The purpose of which was to promote the business interests of the town, a principle that holds fast today.

-The Chamber of Trade of those early days was active; members, all important businessmen from the town.
+The chamber of those early days was active, members all important business men from the town.
 Issues that needed addressing were not so different then, opening hours for the shops on the High Street; affordable housing for the working classes; and the unattractive electricity poles erected to assist a new electricity supply.